Letting Go of Labels…

 Sarcastic, I know.
 But think about it.
 I had a sprained ankle once and I’m not going around identifying myself as that.
 You might have broken your arm before, and I’m quite sure you don’t introduce yourself that way.
 We don’t take those things on as part of our identity.
 Why not?
 And why on earth would it be different for neurological problems?

 When Haylie was little, we partook of the mainstream interventions for developmental delays for a few short years.
-But, once we found The Institutes for the Achievement of Human Potential and learned to remove the cause, not target the symptoms, we never looked back.
+But, once we found The Doman Method Program and learned to remove the cause, instead of target the symptoms, we never looked back.
 The reason is simple.
 Those mainstream “treatments” don’t work.

 The dis-ability was a side effect.